weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 ## Aggregate `groupedBy` properties

-To group your results, use `groupBy`.
+To group your results, use `groupBy` in the query.

 To retrieve aggregate data for each group, use the `groupedBy` properties.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">